facebookresearch/EasyComDataset/README.md

 ## Further Details on the Calibration Data
 ### Acoustic and Optical Calibration Data
 A comma delimited file (`.csv`) is provided and contains data that relates the image/video pixel space to the acoustic space.
 The `CalibrationPoints.csv` file lists the image/video pixel coordinates in `X` (horizontal) and `Y` (vertical) for a set of `Azimuth` and `Elevation` pairs that sample a sphere.
-The grid is seperated by 3 degree increments in both azimuth and elevation.
+The grid is separated by 3 degree increments in both azimuth and elevation.

 ### Array Transfer Functions
 An HDF5 file is provided and contains multiple HDF5 datasets related to describing the array transfer function across microphone elements for a set of points on a sphere.
 The HDF5 datasets are the following:
 - `DimensionNames`: A string describing the ordering of dimensions of the `IR`, `RealTF` and `ImagTF` data in the HDF5 file.
 - `IR`: A three dimensional array containing array impulse response time samples for each microphone and source channel pair.
 - `RealTF`: The real part of the complex Fourier transform of the array impulse responses contained in `IR`.
-The first element is the DC componenet and the last element is the Nyquist frequency component.
+The first element is the DC component and the last element is the Nyquist frequency component.
 - `ImagTF`: The imaginary part of the complex Fourier transform of the array impulse response contained in `IR`.
-The first element is the DC componenet and the last element is the Nyquist frequency component.
+The first element is the DC component and the last element is the Nyquist frequency component.
 - `Theta`: The polar angle with respect to the polar axis (zero is pointing upwards from the head).
 - `Phi`: The azimuthal angle of rotation from the meridian plane (zero is pointing forwards from the head).